 The most essential part of your health plan is what it covers.
 If there are medical services or prescriptions that you know you will need, check to make sure that the health plans you’re looking at covers those.

-Health insurance plans on the Health Insurance Marketplace cover the Essential Benefits outlined in the Affordable Care Act.
-These include preventive care services like your annual physical, certain prescriptions and vaccinations, and care for pregnant women, children, and infants.
+Health insurance plans on the Health Insurance Marketplace (on-exchange plans) cover the Essential Benefits outlined in the Affordable Care Act.
+Off-exchange plans offered by private insurers also meet these guidelines.
+Essential benefits include preventive care services like your annual physical, certain prescriptions and vaccinations, and care for pregnant women, children, and infants.

-Plans that are not compliant with the Affordable Care Act, or off-exchange plans, may not cover all of the essential health benefits.
+Plans that are not compliant with the Affordable Care Act may not cover all of the essential health benefits.
+These include short term health plans and indemnity plans.
 It’s especially important to carefully review the coverage on these plans before choosing one.

 Some plans may also cover medical devices like crutches and blood sugar monitors.
 Coverage rules can vary by plan, so check your plan to learn more about what's covered.